FREE CLASS

 Think of neutral colors as setting the stage for a calm and focused environment.

-These colors aren't there to steal the show; they're the background players that create a sense of ease.
+These colors stay in the background, creating a sense of ease instead of stealing the show.
 Whites bring in a feeling of simplicity, while grays add a touch of sophistication.

 Muted tones help maintain a peaceful atmosphere, letting you concentrate on your work without visual clutter pulling your eyes in ten directions.

 And the best part is neutral colors are always in style, so your workspace remains timeless.
-It's not just about aesthetics; it's about creating an environment that supports your concentration and keeps you in the zone.
+That timelessness also supports your concentration and keeps you in the zone.

 4. Simple Decor